MCPCapital/HarmonizeProject/README.md

 Harmonize Project for Philips Hue
 ============================
-Harmonize is a low latency video analysis and pass-through application built in Python which alters Philips Hue lights based on their location relative to a screen; creating an ambient lighting effect and expanding content past the boundries of a screen.
+Harmonize project is a low latency video analysis and pass-through application built in Python which alters Philips Hue lights based on their location relative to a screen; creating an ambient lighting effect and expanding content past the boundries of a screen.
 [Watch the demo here!](https://www.youtube.com/watch?v=OkyUntgiYzQ)

 Currently in development - Expected release in August 2020